TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Usage.md

 <br />

-If we access this subdomain, we can see an admin login panel:
+If we access this subdomain, we will see an admin login panel:

 <br />